ryanwilsond/belte/docs/Buckle.md

 Specifies a type name to search for the entry point (and update point) symbols in.
 The type can be namespace qualified but cannot be nested.

-### *--nostdlib*

-Disables compiling with the higher-level Standard Library (collections, IO, etc.).
-Certain parts of the Standard Library are still compiled with where removing them would break core language functionality (such as primitive type definitions).

 ### *--evaluate*

 Instead of producing an executable, the program is run immediately after being compiled.
 Unlike the *-i* option, the